aws-samples/serverless-patterns/cdk-eventbridge-stepfunction/README.md

 ![view confirmation](04_view_confirmation.png)

-### Check that the Step Function executed
+### Check that the Step Functions workflow started

 In the AWS Console, navigate to the Step Functions service.
 You should see your new state machine in the list.

 ![view state machines](05_view_state_machines.png)

 Click on your state machine, and you should see a list of executions.
-Click on the latest execution to view the result of the execution.
+Click on the latest to view the result of the execution.

 ![view executions](06_view_execution.png)